Stories - Community Champions

 Bear hugs to Herdith Flaig and all of our amazing volunteers for making sick kids feel better!

 The Children’s Hospital Guild of Manitoba welcomes both men and women and are always looking for new members.
-For more information on how to sign up, click here.
+Find out more about how to get involved with the Guild.